myrrlyn/NMEA_Parser/doc/NMEA_Parser.md

 This is an optional field.
 Its absence from a sentence will not cause a parse failure.
 When absent, its value will be marked 0.

+##### `nmea_storage_t`

+This structure is an exact copy of the data section of the class.
+It is used for bulk transfer of information in and out of class instances.

 ### Public Methods

 #### Constructor